Anne McLaren: Married life and early career

-On 6 October 1952 married fellow student Dr Donald Michie.
+On 6 October 1952, she married fellow student Donald Michie.
 They worked together at University College London from 1952 to 1955, and afterwards at the Royal Veterinary College, on the variation in the number of lumbar vertebrae in mice as a function of maternal environment.
 McLaren would later take up research on fertility in mice, including superovulation and superpregnancy.
 In 1958, she published a landmark Nature paper with John D. Biggers reporting the first successful development and birth of mice embryos that were first recovered from naturally fertilized females at the 8–16 cells stage, then cultured in vitro for two days until the blastocyst stage, and finally transferred back to females' uterus until birth.
 This paper, "Successful Development and Birth of Mice cultivated in vitro as Early Embryos", has been called "one of the most significant papers in the history of reproductive biology and medicine".
 This was a highly productive time in her life and she contributed to 28 papers.

 During this period, she had three children: